go2gym365/RL_study/berkeley_CS285/lecture_5/lec5.md

         - poor conditioning in the lecture means gradient of derection $\sigma$ become too big. so updating focus on decreasing $\sigma$

 ![Figure1](img/natural_GD.png)
-1. Vanilla GD
+1. Vanilla PG
     - The arrows don't point cleanly toward the optimun
     - The $\sigma$ component dominates the gradient, so the updates get pulled into "just reducing the $\sigma$" rather than moving straight toward the best parameters
-2. Natural GD
+2. Natural PG
     - The arrows converge nicely toward the optimum
     - Multiplying by $F^{-1}$ rescales/preconditions the gradient, so the step is measured in terms of "policy change" (distribution space) and ends up pointing in a more appropriate direction
     - $F^{-1}$ is an estimate of the fischer information matrix